DimABSA/DimABSA2026/README.md

 ## Subtask 3: Dimensional Aspect Sentiment Quad Prediction (DimASQP)
-Given a textual instance, extract all **(A, C, O, VA)** quadruplets, where A denotes an aspect term, C an aspect category, O an opinion term, and VA a valence-arousal score.
+Given a text, extract all **(A, C, O, VA)** quadruplets, where A denotes an aspect term, C an aspect category, O an opinion term, and VA a valence-arousal score.
 This task is an extension of Subtask 2 (triplet extraction), with the addition of the aspect category element.
 The input is in JSON Lines format and includes the following fields:
 - `ID` – A unique identifier for the instance.
 - `Text` – A sentence or paragraph expressing subjective opinions.